Damien Hardwick: Richmond Football Club senior coach (2010–2023)

 On August 25, 2009, Hardwick received his first senior coaching job when he was appointed as the senior coach of Richmond Football Club for three years.
 Hardwick replaced Richmond Football Club caretaker senior coach Jade Rawlings, who replaced Terry Wallace, after Wallace resigned during the middle of the 2009 season, when the Tigers were struggling.
 In March 2012, Hardwick agreed to a two-year contract extension.

 On 11 December 2013, club president, Peggy O'Neal, announced that Hardwick had accepted a two-year contract extension that tied him to the club at least until the end of the 2016 season.
 In 2016, Hardwick agreed to a two-year contract extension to the end of the 2018 season.
 In 2017, Hardwick coached Richmond to their first premiership since 1980 and their 11th overall with a 48-point victory over the Adelaide Crows.
 In 2019, Hardwick coached Richmond to another premiership and their 12th overall.
 Richmond beat GWS Giants by 89 points.
 In 2020, Hardwick coached Richmond to their third premiership in four years, and 13th overall.
 He also coached the Victoria State of Origin side in the one-off 2020 State of Origin match that was played on 28 February 2020 at Marvel Stadium.

-Hardwick's first season at Richmond as senior coach in the 2010 season did not begin well, with nine straight losses to start the season as well as a few disciplinary issues arising at the club.
-However, in round 10 the Tigers had a breakthrough win, defeating Port Adelaide by 47 points in extremely wet conditions in Adelaide.
+Hardwick's first season at Richmond as senior coach in the 2010 season did not begin well, with nine straight losses to start the season as well as a few disciplinary problems arising at the club.
+However, in round 10, the Tigers had a breakthrough win, defeating Port Adelaide by 47 points in extremely wet conditions in Adelaide.
 They also set a new record for the most tackles ever made in an AFL match (142) since records began in 1987, and kept Port Adelaide to their lowest ever score.
 The club went on to win five more games making a total of six in Hardwick's first season.
 They finished the season in 15th position.
-Richmond under Hardwick over the next 2 seasons continue to show improvement winning 8 games and a draw in the 2011 season, improving that to 10 wins and a draw in the 2012 season.
+Richmond under Hardwick over the next two seasons continue to show improvement, with eight wins and a draw in the 2011 season, bettering that with 10 wins and a draw in the 2012 season.
 In the 2013 season, Hardwick coached Richmond to its first finals series since 2001, and only its third since 1982. defeated Richmond by 20 points in the elimination final after the Tigers led by 26 points at half-time, eliminating Richmond from the finals series.
 In the 2014 season, Hardwick's team started the year very poorly, having a win–loss record of 3–10 at one stage.
 But remarkably, the Tigers went on to win their last nine matches of the home and away season to just make it into the finals.
 Richmond were, however, beaten convincingly by Port Adelaide by 57 points in the Elimination Final, finishing the season in eighth place.